daniele-roncaglioni/bai-gpt-in-bash/Readme.md

 ![demo](./assets/demo.gif)

+Features:

-You can also use the `-v` option instead, to interact with `bai` like a normal verbose chatbot.
+- You can also use the `-v` option instead, to interact with `bai` like a normal verbose chatbot.
+- Autodetects your platform when suggesting commands